karras/openbao-plugins/secrets/nomad/docs/api/readme.md

 ## Create/Update role

-This endpoint creates or updates the Nomad role definition in Vault.
+This endpoint creates or updates the Nomad role definition in OpenBao.
 If the role does not exist, it will be created.
 If the role already exists, it will receive updated attributes.

 | Method | Path                |